Consider moving FormFactor unit tests to a single functional test

 But if we want to split to several directories, why not to have same “partitioning” as in Core library itself (Algorithms, FormFactors, InputOutput, etc…).
 At least it will be easier to find what belongs to what.

-#1 Updated by wuttke about 3 years ago
+#1 Updated by wuttke over 3 years ago

 - Move extensive ff tests from Unit to Functional?